 Dice onions and cook low and slow in a tablespoon of olive oil until transluecent.

 Allow to cool.

 Break up the dough into individual balls that are 60g each.

-Arrange the miami rolls so they have about a half an inch of space between them on a parchment paper lined cookie sheet.
-It is desirable for them to fuse together a bit when rising/baking.
+Arrange the miami rolls so they have about a quarter of an inch of space between them on a parchment paper lined cookie sheet.
+You want for them to fuse together when rising/baking.

 Egg wash the top and sides of all of the rolls.